veldhub/veld_data__template/README.md

 ## data velds

-The following data velds were persited.
+The following data velds are persisted.
 Open the respective veld yaml file for more information.

 **[./data/veldREPLACE.yaml](./data/veldREPLACE.yaml)**